 There are no sandalwood plantations.
 It has been exploited for monetary reasons.
 India has taken some measures in the last few years, but much damage has been done.

 Hawaiian sandalwood is used as a substitute, but it lacks depth in aroma.
-Australian sandalwood is also quite popular, but it cannot compete with Indian sandalwood.
+Australian sandalwood is also quite popular but cannot compete with Indian sandalwood.

 The perfume industry has dealt with this issue by trying to find synthetic alternatives.

-For nearly 100 years, man has been trying to recreate the smell of nature.
-Especially sandalwood’s scent, present in almost every fragrance.
+For nearly 100 years, man has been trying to recreate the smell of nature—especially sandalwood’s scent, which is present in almost every fragrance.

 Perfumery attempts to replace the natural world with technology.
 The smell show must go on.